Sliding Shoe Pumps

 The Sliding Shoe pump is unique to all other pumps in the world and offers the advantages of many different pump types in one pump.
 No other pump has as many unique design features and benefits.

-The Megator self priming positive displacement sliding-shoe pump provides exceptional suction performance, versatility, and the ability to pump at constant capacity against heads to 246 ft (75m).
-It can run without harm during dry suction, is self compensating for wear, has a simple design with few working parts and single cover access.
+The Megator self priming positive displacement sliding-shoe pump provides exceptional suction performance, versatility, and the ability to pump at constant capacity against heads to 250 ft (76m).
+It can run without harm during dry suction, is self compensating for wear, has a simple design with few working parts and single cover access to its wear parts.
 It might be said to resemble a reciprocating piston pump, and it has indeed all the well known merits of that type - powerful suction and self priming, constant capacity at varying heads, the ability to cope with rough conditions and to handle a great variety of liquids, viscous or free flowing, clean or dirty.
-Yet in its simplicity, compactness and even flow it more closely resembles the centrifugal pump.
+Yet in its simplicity, compactness and smooth flow it more closely resembles the centrifugal pump.
 It therefore combines the advantageous features of both these two main pump types without their respective limitations.

 - Self priming.